 I also offer a WiFi module as an option for $25.
 This is not the common ESP8266 module which has too many limitations in its current iteration.
 The module I selected has a full TCP/IP stack and supports SoftAP setup.The interfacing of the WiFi module and the microcontroller has been changed (see this page) to eliminate a nasty bug that showed up on some kits of the previous generation when the WiFi module was connected to another computer running Lady Heather.
 I have been running two kits (one of the older kits with the WiFi mod shown above and the new ARM based kit which uses the same interfacing) with WiFi connected through Lady Heather for over a month without issue.
 You can test it yourself by pointing Lady Heather to ko4bb.ddnsfree.com:45000.
 Only 3 simultaneous connections are available and I typically use one, so you may not always be able to connect.

-I also developped a free Android app that can be used with the TBMon kit + WiFi option to monitor your Thunderbolt.
+I also developed a free Android app that can be used with the TBMon kit + WiFi option to monitor your Thunderbolt.
 See it at: Thunderbolt Monitor Android app.
-Initially the app will only be available to people who buy the kit.
-I may eventually put it in Google's Play Store (sorry, no iOS version).
+The app is currently available in Google's Play Store under the name TBMon (sorry, no iOS version).

 Picture 2: The WiFi module on the back of the main board

 The WiFi module comes with a coaxial connector (type U.fl) and a small antenna that can be installed inside or outside a plastic enclosure (Figure 2a).
-If you want to mount the kit inside a metal enclosure, I recommend using an antenna better suited like the one shown in figure 2b.
+If you want to mount the kit inside a metal enclosure, I recommend using an antenna better suited like the one shown in figure 2b usually available on eBay.

 Picture 2a: The WiFi module with its antenna

 Figure 2b: a WiFi antenna suitable for metal enclosures